IMac: History

-Attention was given to the out-of-box experience: the user needed to go through only two steps to set up and connect to the Internet.
-"There's no step 3!" was the catch-phrase in a popular iMac commercial narrated by actor Jeff Goldblum.
-Another commercial, dubbed "Simplicity Shootout", pitted seven-year-old Johann Thomas and his border collie Brodie, with an iMac, against Adam Taggart, a Stanford University MBA student, with an HP Pavilion 8250, in a race to set up their computers.
+Despite mixed reviews from the tech press, the iMac was a major commercial success at a time when Apple desperately needed a hit product.
+The iMac ultimately sold more than six million units, being revised multiple times and appearing in 13 different colors and patterns.
+The iMac was "designed to make it easy for home users to connect to the Internet."
+A commercial, dubbed "Simplicity Shootout", pitted seven-year-old Johann Thomas and his border collie Brodie, with an iMac, against Adam Taggart, a Stanford University MBA student, with an HP Pavilion 8250, in a race to set up their computers.
 Johann and Brodie finished in 8 minutes and 15 seconds, whereas Adam was still working on it by the end of the commercial.